 - Call 1-800-988-4125 to request a refill.
-You will be asked for your Medco ID number, current mailing address and Medco Health Rx Services prescription number - Complete and mail in a Medco by Mail Form and attach your Medco refill prescription label to the form or write the prescription refill number on the form.
+You will be asked for your Express Scripts ID number, current mailing address and Express Scripts Health Rx Services prescription number. - Complete and mail in your Mail Order Form.
+Attach your Medco Mail Order refill prescription label to the form or write the prescription refill number on the form.
 Include your payment with your order.